-- 11.6.20 The Application Site is located directly adjacent to one authorised landfill and two historic landfill operations.
-Additionally, the newly developed Biomass UK No. 3 Ltd facility and Boston's household waste recycling centre are located adjacent to the Application Site.
-The existing flood defences along the river or infilled historical channels have the potential to contain fill material of unknown composition. - 11.6.21 The preliminary CSM for the Application Site was developed for the Preliminary Risk Assessment (PRA).
-The findings of the PRA indicated that the following potential contaminants of concern were associated with the historical land uses associated with the Application Site and its surrounding environs (1 km from the Facility): - Metals and metal compounds; - Petroleum hydrocarbons;
+11.6.20 The Principal Application Site is located directly adjacent to one authorised landfill and two historical landfill operations.
+Additionally, the newly developed Biomass UK No. 3 Ltd facility and Boston's household waste recycling centre are located adjacent to the Principal Application Site.
+The existing flood defences along the river or infilled historical channels have the potential to contain fill material of unknown composition.

+- 11.6.21 The preliminary CSM for the Principal Application Site was developed for the PRA.
+The findings of the PRA indicated that the following potential contaminants of concern were associated with the historical land uses associated with the Principal Application Site and its surrounding land use (1 km from the Principal Application Site):

+- Metals, semi-metal, non-metals and sulphates;

+- Petroleum hydrocarbons;

 - Polycyclic aromatic hydrocarbons (PAHs);

 - Volatile and semi-volatile organic compounds (VOCs / SVOCs);

-- Phenols;

 - Polychlorinated biphenyls (PCBs);

-- Pulverised fuel ash (PFA);

-- Inorganic contaminants (e.g. ammonia, arsenic, cyanides, sulphides, phosphates); and
+- Ground gases; and

 - Asbestos.

 - 11.6.22 Specifically, the potential onsite sources were identified as stockpiles of sand, gravel and waste materials associated with development adjacent to the site, and unknown fill material associated with onsite flood defences and embankments.